-5. The names and contact information of all involved parties and any witnesses
+5. The names and contact information of all involved parties and witnesses

 This must be collected in case your insurance provider or a representative of your organization needs to follow up.
 If possible, include testimonies from these as well, since having more than one perspective on an incident can help you understand the root cause.

-6. Pictures of the area where the incident occurred and any property damage
+6. Pictures of the area and any property damage

 This physical evidence can prove whether there were any hazards present that caused the incident and show the true severity of damages that resulted from it.

 This can support your case by proving that you were not fully liable for what occurred.
 It can also help your insurance provider and company management understand exactly what occurred and how to prevent similar incidents in the future.